Editor's note: This article was updated to reflect recent developments; a prior version of this article was published on December 16, 2020.

 10. Marketing the Drug

 Once your drug is approved, numerous other regimes and requirements must also be considered.
 For example, since Canada restricts advertising of prescription drugs to the general public (Direct-to-Consumer Advertising restriction), drug manufacturers must ensure their activities are not considered “advertising” nor otherwise run afoul of advertising laws.
-Press releases / press conferences intended to inform shareholders, “formulary kits”, as well as medical condition focused (versus product focused) communications are some of the activities that, assuming certain conditions are met, do not run afoul of the Direct-to-Consumer Advertising restriction and can therefore be permitted.
+Press releases / press conferences intended to inform shareholders, “formulary kits”, as well as medical condition focused (versus product focused) communications are some of the activities that, if certain conditions are met, do not run afoul of the Direct-to-Consumer Advertising restriction and are permitted.

 Patient support programs are ubiquitous now for various classes of drugs.
-There are numerous privacy laws in Canada and one privacy issue that needs to be remembered is that transferring / storing personal information outside of Canada can, depending on the privacy legislation that applies, trigger various requirements and potential challenges, in addition to being objectionable for certain patients and health care professionals.
+There are numerous privacy laws in Canada and one particularly important issue to be cognisant of is that transferring / storing personal information outside of Canada can, depending on the privacy legislation that applies, trigger various requirements and potential challenges, in addition to being objectionable for certain patients and health care professionals.

 As a result of certain provincial laws which restrict drug manufacturers from providing rebates or other benefits to pharmacies, it is particularly important to ensure any arrangement in this regard is considered carefully and structured appropriately.
 Though rebate laws are just one healthcare compliance regime that must be taken into account when structuring commercial arrangements, non-compliance in this respect is particularly important since it can result in a drug being disqualified for reimbursement by the provincial payer.